ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Data Access Primitives

+\nn{In this section we introduce a set of primitives, we refer to as \textit{data access primitives (DAP)}, which are invoked by the clients during \act{read/write/reconfig} operations and are defined for any configuration $c$ in \ares{}.
+The DAPs allow us: $(i)$ to describe \ares{} in a \myemph{modular} manner, and $(ii)$ a cleaner reasoning about the correctness of \ares{}. }

-In the next section, we present the \treas{} algorithm \nnrev{based on of}{using} three \textit{data access primitives} (DAP) \nn{which can be} associated with a configuration $c$.
-These data access primitives in the context of $c$ are: $(i)$ $\daputdata{c}{\tup{\tg{},v}}$, $(ii)$ $\dagetdata{c}$, and $(iii)$ $\dagettag{c}$.
-Assuming a set of totally ordered timestamps $\tsSet$, a value domain of the distributed atomic object $\valSet$, and a set of configuration identifiers $\confSet$, the three primitives defined over a configuration $c\in\confSet$, tag $\tg{}\in\tsSet$, and a value $v\in\valSet$ as follows:
+\nn{We define three data access primitives for each $c\in\confSet$:} $(i)$ $\daputdata{c}{\tup{\tg{},v}}$, via which a client can ingest the tag value pair $\tup{\tg{},v}$ in to the configuration $c$; $(ii)$ $\dagetdata{c}$, used to retrieve the most up to date tag and vlaue pair stored in the configuration $c$; and $(iii)$ $\dagettag{c}$, used to retrieve the most up to date tag for an object stored in a configuration $c$. \nn{More formally,} assuming a tag $\tg{}$ from a set of totally ordered tags $\tsSet$, a value $v$ from a domain $\valSet$, and a configuration $c$ from a set of identifiers $\confSet$, the three primitives are defined as follows: